icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail Pipit](https://github.com/Frojd/Wagtail-Boilerplate) – Pipit is a Wagtail boilerplate which aims to provide an easy and modern developer workflow with a React-rendered frontend.
 - [Django Cookiecutter Wagtail](https://github.com/Jean-Zombie/cookiecutter-django-wagtail) – A Django Cookiecutter template with Wagtail.
 Based on the original 'Django Cookiecutter'.
 Features: Docker support using `docker-compose` for development and production (using Traefik with LetsEncrypt support), customizable PostgreSQL version, Bootstrap 4, media storage using Amazon S3 or Google Cloud Storage and many more.
 - [wagtail-webpack-dokku](https://github.com/helixsoftco/wagtail-webpack-dokku/) - A template with Wagtail, Webpack using django-webpack-loader, Bootstrap 5, production ready for Dokku.
+- [Wagtail bootstrap blog](https://github.com/AccordBox/wagtail-bootstrap-blog) - A Wagtail blog which has Bootstrap theme, supports writing in `Markdown`, `Latex`.
+It also has comment workflow, comment form supports `Mention` and `Emoji`.
+Frontend is built by `Webpack`, `Babel` and `SCSS`.
+- [Wagtail react blog](https://github.com/AccordBox/wagtail-react-blog) - SPA blog built with React, Bootstrap4, Storybook and Wagtail Rest API.
+It also supports headless preview.
+- [CodeRed CMS](https://github.com/coderedcorp/coderedcms) - a professionally supported WordPress alternative for building marketing websites.
+Create pages, blogs, forms, and every Bootstrap 4 component in the wagtail admin out-of-the-box!
+[Learn more](https://www.coderedcorp.com/cms/) or [watch the lightning talk](https://www.youtube.com/watch?v=U1Y-jgeGh7g&t=228s).

 ## Resources